MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-web-content-filtering.md

   - [Conditional Access Administrator](/azure/active-directory/roles/permissions-reference#conditional-access-administrator) or [Security Administrator](/azure/active-directory/roles/permissions-reference#security-administrator) to create and interact with Conditional Access policies.
 - Complete the [Get started with Global Secure Access](how-to-get-started-with-global-secure-access.md) guide.
 - [Install the Global Secure Access client](how-to-install-windows-client.md) on end user devices.
-- You must disable DNS over HTTPS (Secure DNS) to tunnel network traffic based on the rules of the fully qualified domain names (FQDNs) in the traffic forwarding profile.
+- You must disable Domain Name System (DNS) over HTTPS (Secure DNS) to tunnel network traffic.
+Use the rules of the fully qualified domain names (FQDNs) in the traffic forwarding profile.
 For more information, see [Configure the DNS client to support DoH](/windows-server/networking/dns/doh-client-support#configure-the-dns-client-to-support-doh).
-- Disable built-in DNS client on Chrome and Edge.
+- Disable built-in DNS client on Chrome and Microsoft Edge.
-- UDP traffic isn't supported in the current preview.
+- User Datagram Protocol (UDP) traffic isn't supported in the current preview.
 If you plan to tunnel Exchange Online traffic, disable the QUIC protocol (443 UDP).
 For more information, see [Block QUIC when tunneling Exchange Online traffic](how-to-install-windows-client.md#block-quic-when-tunneling-exchange-online-traffic).
-- Review Web content filtering concepts, see [Web content filtering](concept-internet-access.md).
+- Review Web content filtering concepts.
+For more information, see [Web content filtering](concept-internet-access.md).

 ## High level steps